act3-ace/run-time-assurance/README.md

 poetry install
 ```

-Poetry will handle installing appropriate versions of the dependencies for safe-autonomy-dynamics into your environment, if they aren't already installed.
-Poetry will install an editable version of safe-autonomy-dynamics to the environment.
+Poetry will handle installing appropriate versions of the dependencies for run-time-assurance into your environment, if they aren't already installed.
+Poetry will install an editable version of run-time-assurance to the environment.

 ## Build Docs Locally